-Sure enough, Roxas was sitting in the doorway, looking inside curiously, but cautiously.
-Red crouched down a bit, waiting to pounce, and gave a low growl.
+Sure enough, Roxas was sitting in the doorway, looking inside with equal measures curious and cautious.
+Red crouched down, waiting to pounce, and gave a low growl.

 "What're you always bringing that damned cat around for?"
 Cid barked.
 "You know Red gets all worked up.
 I never seen 'im get so worked up about a cat as he does about that one.
 He's trained not to, doesn't even chase squirrels, but he's always after that cat!"